✔ No account fees or minimums ✔ Up to 4.20% APY

 Limited Growth Opportunity

-Yes, growth savings accounts do earn more interest than traditional savings accounts.
-However, when considering your long-term savings options, there may be more strategic investments that can enhance growth.
+Yes, growth savings accounts typically earn more interest than traditional savings accounts.
+However, when considering your long-term savings options, there may be more strategic investments that can enhance growth over time.
 If, for instance, you’re saving for retirement, which is a few decades away, you might take a look at the stock market for growth.

 Withdrawal Limits